sfgeekgit/ktfh/src/data/story.md

 The game has several different endings.

-You can play however you want (this is only a game) but only one narrow path leads to a ending that is good for humanity.
+You can play however you want (this is only a game) but only one narrow path leads to an ending that is good for humanity.

 **button_text:** BEGIN GAME